magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

 nil
 ```

-Boom.
+Voila!
 The magic worked again.
 Kudos to everyone who put this magic
 together.

-For this tutorial we're done.
+We are at the end of this tutorial.
 Stop any `boot` related process
 and reset the repository

 ```bash